0xcert/framework/docs/api/ethereum.md

 An `asynchronous` class instance `function` which cryptographically signs the provided `order` and returns a signature.

 ::: Warning
-This operation must be executed by the Maker of the order.
+This operation must be executed by the maker of the order.
 :::

 **Arguments:**